Anthelmed/Card-Samy/README.md

 # Card-Samy

-CardDeck : possess the cards properties
+CardDeck : possess the cards properties (your SOs)

 CardSpawner : possess the cards monoBehaviour pool